Ingredients

 7. Toss the noodles with the sauce.
 Add the carrots, peppers, cabbage, cilantro, peanuts, sesame seeds, and green onions.
 Use tongs to toss until the mixture is fully combined.

 8. Serve cold or at room temperature.
-This salad is best consumed within a couple of days, but it will keep for up to 5 days.
+This salad is best consumed within a couple of days, but it will keep for up to 4 days in the refrigerator.

 Variations & Tips